gibadisos/data/README.md

 Hi everybody:

 My name is Gustavo and I like all issues related to data managment.
-I´ll help providing information that I know.